Marlboro College followed a calendar of two semesters each year.

 - To provide preliminary information about the nature of the Plan and the role of the first two years in preparation for going on Plan.

 - To be available for consultation during posted office hours or by appointment.

-- To encourage advisees to meet with the advisor regularly and to notify the Director of Academic Advising when difficulties arise.
+- To encourage advisees to meet with the advisor regularly and to notify the Director of Academic Advising when difficulties arose.

 - To refer the student to other College resources to meet individual needs.
-Advisors are not expected to be counselors.
+Advisors were not expected to be counselors.

 - To assist the student in changing advisors when appropriate.

 The Director of Academic Advising coordinated all aspects of academic advising, including:

 - Working with faculty on agendas for Dedicated Hours;

 - Assisting faculty and students with academic issues;